 What is a patent?

 A patent is a 20-year monopoly that allows the patent owner to prevent others from making, using or selling the patented invention without permission.
 In return for the monopoly, the inventor must make known the details of the invention so that others can seek improvements or new uses.
 The inventor gains by exclusive access to the invention, and society gains by using the detailed description of the invention to further advance technology.
 It is impossible to give a precise definition of what constitutes a patentable invention, since the answer depends upon many factors and, in the last analysis, is a unique decision made by the U.S. Patent and Trademark Office.
-In general, under the Patent Policy, The Feinstein Institute employees should disclose ideas they may have for any new apparatus, systems, methods or processes, and compositions of matter to the Director of Technology Transfer.
-It is one of the functions of the Office of Technology Transfer, with the assistance of Patent Counsel, to determine whether or not a disclosure appears to contain patentable subject matter.
+In general, under the Patent Policy, The Feinstein Institute employees should disclose ideas they may have for any new apparatus, systems, methods or processes, and compositions of matter to the Director of Intellectual Assets.
+It is one of the functions of the Office of Intellectual Assets, with the assistance of Patent Counsel, to determine whether or not a disclosure appears to contain patentable subject matter.

 What are the criteria for a patent?

 In the United States, patent-ability is determined by novelty, utility and non-obviousness:

 - Novel: The invention must be demonstrably different from publicly available ideas, inventions, or products (so-called “prior art”).
 This does not mean that every aspect of an invention must be novel.
 For example, new uses of known processes, machines, compositions of matter and materials are patentable.
 Incremental improvements on known processes may also be patentable.

 - Useful: The invention must have some application or utility or be an improvement over existing products and/or techniques.